Arabian leopard: In captivity

 The first Arabian leopards were captured in southern Oman and registered in the studbook in 1985.
 Captive breeding was initiated in 1995 at the Oman Mammal Breeding Centre and is operated at a regional level on the Arabian Peninsula.
-Since 1999, the regional studbook is coordinated and managed by personnel of the Breeding Centre for Endangered Arabian Wildlife in Sharjah.
+Since 1999, the regional studbook is coordinated and managed by personnel of the Breeding Centre for Endangered Arabian Wildlife, Sharjah.
 As of 2010, nine institutions participated in the breeding programme and kept 42 males, 32 females, and three unsexed leopards, of which 19 were wild caught.
 This captive population comprised 14 founders that have an unequal number of descendants.
+In 2016, the leopards and other fauna were transferred from the breeding centre in Sharjah to Al Hefaiyah Conservation Centre in the eastern area of Kalba.

 In Yemen, leopards were kept at Ta'izz and Sana'a Zoos.
 Two cubs were born on 26 April 2019 at the Prince Saud Al-Faisal Wildlife Research Center in Ta'if.

+Arabian Leopard Day

+In February 2022, Saudi Council of Ministers declared February 10 as the "Arabian Leopard Day" in an effort to protect the species and raise awareness of their conservation status.
+In June 2023, The United Nations voted to adopt a resolution to officially designate February 10 as an international day for Arabian Leopards.

+On the second Arabian Leopard Day, which took place in February 2023, The Royal Commission of Al Ula created a $25 million fund to promote conservation efforts and signed a 10-year deal with Panthera worth $20 million.